-On tap right now is the first artwork for Saw V director David Hackl's new film, Endangered (formerly Red Machine), and we cannot wait for this one.
-It's been a long time since last we had a bear causing chaos movie!
+On tap right now is the first trailer for Saw V director David Hackl's new film, Grizzly (formerly Endangered, formerly Red Machine), and we continue to wonder just where the hell is this flick already?

-In the action thriller Endangered, a deputy whose mission is protecting the threatened grizzly bear suddenly finds himself conflicted when a massive rogue grizzly wreaks havoc on a local Alaskan community.
+In the action thriller Grizzly, a deputy whose mission is protecting the threatened grizzly bear suddenly finds himself conflicted when a massive rogue grizzly wreaks havoc on a local Alaskan community.
 Enlisting the help of his estranged brother, he enters the labyrinthian Grizzly Maze to track down his wife who’s gone missing before the bear does.
-As the body count mounts, and an infamous bear hunter enters the fray determined to take down the bear he’s been waiting for his whole life, no one is safe in the harsh Alaskan wilds. »
+As the body count mounts, and an infamous bear hunter enters the fray determined to take down the bear he’s been waiting for his whole life, »

 - Joey Paur